opbld30/ops-knowledge-v2/tasks/203706/doc.md

 ## Step-1: Connect to k8s

-Follow this [document] (https://ceapex.visualstudio.com/Engineering/_git/Docs.Build.Infrastructure?path=%2Fdocs%2Fprepare.md&version=GBdevelop&_a=preview) connect to k8s
+Follow this [document](https://ceapex.visualstudio.com/Engineering/_git/Docs.Build.Infrastructure?path=%2Fdocs%2Fprepare.md&version=GBdevelop&_a=preview) to connect to k8s

 ## Step-2: Connect to a a pod